-Detoxing from alcohol has its challenges, but even so, many people choose to go through alcohol withdrawal at home.
-If you make the decision to detox at home, doing it safely is essential.
+Detoxing from alcohol has its challenges and can be dangerous.
+It’s never recommended to detox from alcohol at home.
+You may consider contacting a detox center.
+That said, many people still choose to go through alcohol withdrawal at home.
+If you make the decision to detox yourself, doing it safely is essential.
 To detox and do so safely, consider implementing the following guidelines:

 - Ask for help – First thing is first: ask for help.
 Reach out to a friend, sibling, parent, or any other loved one and see if they can be there to support you.
 If you know you will be battling withdrawal symptoms, then it is clear that you are not just abusing alcohol, but are likely addicted to it.
 As a result, attempting to conduct alcohol withdrawal at home on your own can quickly become a slippery slope.
 Having someone with you as you detox can help keep you accountable, honest, and focused on completing this process without going back to drinking.

 - Taper your drinking – Going cold turkey after abusing alcohol for any period of time can be disastrous, especially if your alcohol abuse has been continuous.
 The sudden cessation of drinking at all can bring on serious withdrawal symptoms that can potentially threaten your life.
 Instead of just suddenly stopping, consider tapering yourself off of alcohol.
 Again, this is when having a loved one around can be beneficial, as they can help manage the taper.
 Tapering off of alcohol requires consuming smaller amounts of alcohol each day until you are no longer drinking at all.
 This slows down the onset of withdrawal symptoms and minimizes the intensity of them.